Severity Rating: Critical

 Revision Note: V1.0 (May 10, 2016): Bulletin published.

-Summary: This security update resolves vulnerabilities in Microsoft Office.
-The vulnerabilities could allow remote code execution if a user opens a specially crafted Microsoft Office file.
-An attacker who successfully exploited the vulnerabilities could run arbitrary code in the context of the current user.
-Customers whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.
+Summary: This security update resolves a vulnerability in Microsoft Windows.
+The vulnerability could allow remote code execution if an attacker with access to the local system executes a malicious application.
+An attacker who successfully exploited this vulnerability could gain the same user rights as the current user.
+Users whose accounts are configured to have fewer user rights on the system could be less impacted than those who operate with administrative user rights.